breezy-weather/breezy-weather-icon-packs/INSTRUCTIONS.md

     ...
 </resources>
 ```
-And don't forget to declear this file in `AndroidManifest.xml`.
+And don't forget to declare this file in `AndroidManifest.xml`.

 In addition to image resources, animator resources also need to be named as follows:
 ```